 MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance spending, then pension fund or by selecting the link below.
 Pension Fund Page 5) consider its own appetite for risk and that of the employers in the fund when considering advice on the mix of asset classes and on active and passive management.
 Consider all assets classes currently available to members.
-The Pensions Committee considers, in consultation with the fund's investment advisor, its own appetite for risk when setting the investment strategy and considers the 6) take proper advice and should appoint advisors in open competition and set them clear strategic investment performance objectives.
+The Pensions Committee considers, in consultation with the fund's investment advisor, its own appetite for risk when setting the investment strategy and considers the mix of asset classes and weighs up the risk v return in considering whether the assets are managed on a passive or active basis.
+The Investment Strategy currently includes a mix of different asset classes which are managed actively and passively.
+Page 393 6) take proper advice and should appoint advisors in open competition and set them clear strategic investment performance objectives.
 The committee should state how the advisors' overall performance will be measured and the relevant short, medium and longer term performance measurement framework.
-All external procurement should be conducted within the EU procurement regulations and the administrating authority's own procurement rules. line with EU procurement rules and the administrating authorities own procurement rules.
+All external procurement should be conducted within the EU procurement regulations and the administrating authority's own procurement rules.
+The Pensions Committee appoints external advisors in line with EU procurement rules and the administrating authorities own procurement rules.
 The committee states how performance is to be measured for the advisors and a service review is undertaken and reported to the committee annually.
-At the 12 November 2019 pensions committee meeting it formally adopted the format as set 7) also demonstrate that it has sought proper advice, including from specialist independent advisors, as to how this might be expressed in terms of the expected or required annual return on the fund and how it should be measured against stated benchmarks. measurable investment objective for the fund has been consider when it would be desirable to receive advice based on an asset/liability study and make appropriate arrangements.
-9) evaluate the split between equities and bonds before considering any other asset class.
+At the 12 November 2019 pensions committee meeting it formally adopted the format as set out in the Pensions Regulator "trustee guide to: setting objectives for investment consultancy services" to comply with CMA "order" 2019 7) also demonstrate that it has sought proper advice, including from specialist independent advisors, as to how this might be expressed in terms of the expected or required annual return on the fund and how it should be measured against stated benchmarks.
+After full consultation with the Council's Actuary and Investment advisors a clear financial and therefore fully measurable investment objective for the fund has been set.
+8) consider when it would be desirable to receive advice based on an asset/liability study and make appropriate arrangements.
+The Pensions Committee commission the fund's investment advisor and actuary to undertake an asset/liability study as appropriate, when compiling the investment strategy 9) evaluate the split between equities and bonds before considering any other asset class.
 It should state the range of investments it is prepared to include and give reasons why some asset classes may have been excluded.
-Strategic asset allocations decision should receive a level of attention (and, where relevant, investment strategy review process and the range of investments are included in the Fund's ISS.
+Strategic asset allocations decision should receive a level of attention (and, where relevant, All asset classes were considered as part of the investment strategy review process and the range of investments are included in the Fund's ISS.